chatterjee007-dev/Data-Science-Portfolio/Python/Project_06_Stock_Prices/README.md

-# Python Project: Comparing Stock Prices
+# Comparative Analysis of Tech Giants: Stock Price Performance and Trend Analysis

 ## Project Overview
 This project compares the stock prices of APPLE, GOOGLE, MICROSOFT, and AMAZON.
 It retrieves historical stock prices, calculates percentage changes over a specified period, and identifies the best-performing stock.
 Additionally, it analyzes trends in the data.